Timothy102/luxonis/README.md

    docker-compose up --build
 ```

 Note: Port 8080 on my device is saved by the Docker Daemon, hence I diverted traffic through port 8000.
-Nevertheless, I've included code that would have used NGINX as a reverse proxy(nginx.conf).
-Commented it out on docker-compose.yml
+Nevertheless, I've included code that would have used NGINX as a reverse proxy(nginx.conf) because I assume that's part of the test.
+Commented it out on docker-compose.yml.